eldskald/dotfiles/README.md

 For [alacritty](https://alacritty.org/), you need the [HurmitNerdFont](Hermit.zip), but it already comes on the [KDE Plasma](https://kde.org/plasma-desktop/) settings so you don't need to install it if you install [KDE](https://kde.org/plasma-desktop/) config files too.

-I'm also including the [colorscheme](TokyoNight.colors) and [icons](TokyoNight-SE.tar.bz2) in case you want to use them on your own [Plasma](https://kde.org/plasma-desktop/) configs without needing to extract them from mine.
+I'm also including the [colorscheme](TokyoNight.colors) in case you want to use it on your own [Plasma](https://kde.org/plasma-desktop/) configs without needing to extract it from mine.

 ## Installation